 Designing around Spike-Traps

-When making things, once in a while you spit a pit-trap laden with spikes, and screech to a halt to think about the route ahead very carefully, then try out the solution.
+When making things, once in a while you spot a pit-trap laden with spikes, and screech to a halt to think about the route ahead carefully.
 When making chairs, I guess people test by sitting in the chair.
 Writers and RPG designers can't get this kind of snappy feedback, so I guess we're all a bit fumbly when testing solutions.
 I certainly am.

 The Goddess of Abortion